 Under Australian and New Zealand law, food service suppliers must display information about food allergens in connection with the display of the food or provide this information to the customer on request.
 This is so that customers can make informed choices when ordering and buying food in their establishment.
-In New Zealand, the newly passed 2014 Food Act requires food service providers to implement a food allergen plan, to provide customers with accurate information on allergen content.
+In New Zealand, the regulations under the 2014 Food Act require food service providers to implement a food allergen plan, to provide customers with accurate information on allergen content.

 Tips for front of house and wait staff

 Page last reviewed August 2018

 Found this page useful?
 Please provide any feedback or queries to email@example.com